jweatherspoon/messaging-service/README.md

 # messaging-service
-Microservice intended for allowing consuming services to subscribe to topics and publish messages
+Companion microservice intended for allowing consuming services to subscribe to topics and publish messages